 Can I make the shots without the apples?

-If you want to save a few minutes, you can skip the apple shell and just make the caramel apple jello shots in traditional shot cups.
+If you want to save a few minutes, you can skip the apple cup and just make the caramel apple jello shots in plastic shot glasses.

 Can I make them non-alcoholic?

 Sure can.
-Want to make a batch for the kids and/or non-drinking guests?
+Want to make a kid friendly version for your next event?
 Simply skip the alcohol and replace it with additional apple cider.

 How do I keep the apples from turning brown?